openssl/openssl/README.md

 OpenSSL contains a basic TLS server (`s_server`) and TLS client (`s_client`) which can be used to demonstrate and test SSL/TLS connections.

-To run a server, we first need to generate a self-signed X.509 certificate.
-Run the following command:
+To run a server, we first need to generate a self-signed X.509 certificate, using either a classical or post-quantum algorithm (currently, only "picnicl1fs" is supported).
+Run the following command, with <SIGALG> = rsa, picnicl1fs):

-	apps/openssl req -x509 -new -newkey rsa:2048 -keyout rsa.key -nodes -out rsa.crt -sha256 -days 365 -config apps/openssl.cnf
+	apps/openssl req -x509 -new -newkey <SIGALG> -keyout <SIGALG>.key -out <SIGALG>.crt -nodes -subj "/C=US/L=Redmond/CN=oqstest" -days 365 -config apps/openssl.cnf

-Hit enter in response to all the prompts to accept the defaults.

 On macOS, you may need to set an environment variable for the dynamic library path:

 	DYLD_LIBRARY_PATH=<path-to-openssl>